Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation

+Thus, for any valid path $p$, the probability that the planner produces an $\epsilon$-close path tends to 1 as $n \to \infty$. \end{proof}

-\begin{theorem} Given an infinite number of iterations \( t \rightarrow \infty \) and infinite maximum number reschedule attempt $N_{RA}\rightarrow \infty$, \methodname will find a solution if one exists. \end{theorem}
+\begin{theorem} Given an infinite number of iterations \( t \rightarrow \infty \) and an infinite maximum number of reschedule attempts $N_{RA}\rightarrow \infty$, \methodname will find a solution if one exists. \end{theorem}

-\begin{proof} According to \cref{the:all_paths}, the probability that an robot returns any valid path, including those with loops, approaches 1 as \( t \rightarrow \infty \).
-This ensures that the \methodname will receive every possible combination of robot paths as \( t \rightarrow \infty \).
+\begin{proof} According to \cref{the:all_paths}, the probability that a robot returns a path $\epsilon$-close to any valid path, including those with loops, approaches 1 as $t \rightarrow \infty$.
+Consequently, \methodname will, with probability 1, eventually obtain $\epsilon$-close approximations of every possible combination of robot paths as $t \rightarrow \infty$.

 As stated in \cref{the:cac_pc}, for each possible scheduling of paths, \methodname will find a solution if one exists when \( t \rightarrow \infty \).
 Therefore, given infinite iterations, the \methodname is guaranteed to identify a solution if one exists. \end{proof}